spiderwares/gutenberg-slider/readme.txt

-⭐ Multiple transition effects: Slide, Fade, Flip, and Cube ⭐ Customizable navigation arrows with multiple style options ⭐ Flexible pagination options: Bullets and Progress Bar ⭐ Autoplay functionality with customizable delay and timeleft indicator ⭐ Fully responsive and mobile-friendly with touch gestures ⭐ Background settings for both slider container and individual slides ⭐ Lazy loading images for better performance
+⭐ Multiple transition effects: Slide, Fade, Flip, and Cube ⭐ Customizable navigation arrows with multiple style options ⭐ Flexible pagination options: Bullets and Progress Bar ⭐ Autoplay functionality with customizable delay and time indicator ⭐ Fully responsive and mobile-friendly with touch gestures ⭐ Background settings for both slider container and individual slides ⭐ Lazy loading images for better performance
 ⭐ Drag & drop to reorder slides
-⭐ Shortcode support: `[wpsbs_slider id="123"]`
+⭐ Shortcode support: `[wpbs_slider id="123"]`
 ⭐ Grid layout support with customizable rows and columns ⭐ Rewind functionality
 ⭐ Compatible with all major themes and page builders